Firearms Safety Courses

 I own firearms but I do not have a licence and I have not registered them.
 Can I still apply, and if so, will there be any penalties?

 Yes, you may still apply.
 We are making every effort to help firearm owners comply with the law.
 If you need assistance, call 1-800-731-4000.
-An amnesty protects you from penalties under the Criminal Code until May 16, 2013 if you only possess non-restricted firearms and you had a licence but it expired.
+An amnesty protects you from penalties under the Criminal Code if you only possess non-restricted firearms and you had a licence but it expired.
 You will need to comply with the licensing requirement or dispose of your firearms before the amnesty ends.
 We are always looking for firearms to disable for use in our courses.

 In all other cases, you risk penalties if a peace officer finds you in possession of a firearm without a valid licence and/or registration certificate.
 To minimize that risk, we urge you to apply as quickly as possible.

 You need a valid firearms licence to be able to register your firearms.
 The Possession and Aquisition Licence (PAL) (CAFC 921) is the only licence currently available to new applicants.
 If you have a licence, you can apply to register your firearms online for free.
+Non-restricted firearms no longer need to be registered but you must have a valid PAL in order to possess these firearms.

 Firearms being registered for the first time in Canada need to be verified by an approved verifier.
 Call 1-800-731-4000 for help to verify your firearms.